egafni/EventumWebsite/src/eventum_website/md/home.md

 **Consult-to-hire (most popular)**

-* Hire an ML Engineer consultant with an option to hire them full-time at a later date
+* Work with an ML Engineer consultant with an option to hire them full-time at a later date
     * Consultant must also be interested in the full-time hire
 * European ML Engineer:
     * $45-$75/hr